-Attributes: ENST Society (ESSO), INST Globaliz & Sustain Course, LAWP Policy Elective, PMGT Private Sector Policy, SINE Elective, Sustainability Investigations 223 Introduction to Marxian Economics: The Political Economy of Social Justice This course introduces students to the practice of Political Economy, which engages in a critical examination of the economic and social underpinnings of a capitalist society and their political and cultural effects.
+Attributes: ENST Society (ESSO), INST Globaliz & Sustain Course, LAWP Policy Elective, $PMGTPrivate Sector Policy, SINE {\it Elective}, Sustainability {\it Investigations}$ 223 Introduction to Marxian Economics: The Political Economy of Social Justice This course introduces students to the practice of Political Economy, which engages in a critical examination of the economic and social underpinnings of a capitalist society and their political and cultural effects.
 The course will analyze the U.S. economy within a global context and examine such issues as the social relations of production and distribution, markets, the labor process, cycles of growth and accumulation, and economic crises.
 Attention will be given to asymmetries of power and influence in government, media, and other institutions that shape American culture.
 Questions of the sustainability of capitalism and the viability of alternatives that could improve social and economic justice will be discussed.
 Prerequisite: 111.

 Attributes: ENST Discip Spec (ESDS), LAWP Policy Elective, PMGT Private Sector Policy, SINE Elective 228 Economic Analysis of Policy This course introduces the basic economic techniques used in the analysis of public policy and applies these techniques to a variety of social problems and policies.
 The economic techniques taught include the analysis of market failure, benefit-cost analysis, and economic impact analysis.
 Applied topics vary, but are likely to include education and job training, public assistance, transportation policy, and environmental protection.
 Prerequisite: 111 or permission of the instructor.
 Attributes: ENST Discip Spec (ESDS), Quantitative Reasoning, Social Sciences 236 Issues in Developing Economics The goal of this course is to survey the economic history, issues and institutions of less developed countries generally or in a specific region.
 Among the topics which may be covered are colonial heritage, industrialization strategies, agricultural reforms, financial issues and policies, attempts at regional integration, and efforts to revise the role of the state.
 Prerequisites: 111/112, or permission of the instructor.
-Attributes: ENST Discip Spec (ESDS), INST Latin America Course, LAWP Policy Elective, Lat Am, Latino, Carib St Elect, PMGT International Policy, Portuguese & Brazilian Studies 247 Money and Banking A study of the role of money and credit in the U.S. economy.
+Attributes: ENST Discip Spec (ESDS), INST Latin America Course, LAWP Policy Elective, Lat Am, Latino, Carib St Elect, PMGT International Policy, Portuguese & Brazilian Studies 240 International Development This course examines the challenges and strategies of economic development, with a detailed focus on how households behave.
+The goal is to provide an understanding of what life for poor households in developing countries is like, what can be done about it, and an idea of how valuable insights can be gained using standard economic tools and thinking.
+In addition to learning about theoretical models and real-life examples, we will spend significant time understanding recent research on development problems.
+Issues examined include: poverty measures, health issues such as HIV/AIDS, malaria, and undernutrition, economic growth, agriculture, land use, technology adoption, foreign aid, credits, child labor, child education, migration, and measures of inequality.
+This course is cross-listed as INST 240.

+Attributes: ENST Discip Spec (ESDS), INST Africa Course, INST Asia Course, INST Global Security, INST World Economy & Developmt, LAWP Policy Elective, Security Studies Course 247 Money and Banking A study of the role of money and credit in the U.S. economy.
 The nature of money, the structure of the banking system in the context of a rapidly changing financial institutional environment, and the Federal Reserve System are examined.
 Various theories of money as guides to monetary policy are compared and contrasted.
 Neoclassical approaches will predominate, although some alternative approaches will be explored.
 Prerequisite: 112.